 You’ll have bandages and compression garments on your thighs.
 The compression garments will initially hold your sutured incisions tightly in place.
 Then as your recovery progresses, they will help your thighs adapt to their new slimmer contours.
-You’ll wear your compression garments for one full month
+You’ll wear your compression garments for four to six weeks.

 You can’t sit for two weeks, to keep pressure off your sutures.
 After one week, you’ll be allowed to walk around the house, but driving is out for at least three weeks.
 After about six weeks you can resume your normal activities.